pFindStudio/pLink2/README.md

 ## pLink Release Notes

+#### Version 2.3.9 - January 7 2020
+* Fixed a pParse bug.
+* Fixed a fasta reading bug.
+* Updated the user guide, please read it before installation.
+* All users using version 2.3.8 are recommended to update to this version.
+* License for version 2.3.8 is still valid for this version.
 #### Version 2.3.8 - December 27 2019
 * Happy New Year 2020!
 * Fixed a quantitation bug on French Edition of Windows.